MicrosoftDocs/entra-docs/docs/id-governance/conditional-access-exclusion.md

 1. The review happens every week.

-1. The review never end in order to make sure you're keeping this exclusion group most up to date.
+1. The review never ends in order to make sure you're keeping this exclusion group most up to date.

 1. All members of this group are in scope for the review.